Contents

 Find the case under ‘Your requests and cases’ and click into it.
 Where it asks ‘Have you received payment’, select yes or no. Once closed, cases can’t be reopened but buyers can appeal the decision.

-Enabling eBay’s unpaid item assistant will help you save time by automating the process.
+Enabling eBay’s unpaid item assistant will help you save time by automating the process when dealing with an eBay buyer who doesn’t pay.

 This handy tool is only available to sellers using electronic payments.
 If you offer the option to pay by check, postal order or outside the eBay checkout, it can’t detect which orders are unpaid and won’t work.